What is a Cell? Definition, Types, Structure, Functions, and More

 4. Spirillum: Spiral-shaped

-As you might recall, not all prokaryotic cells have a cell wall.
+Not all prokaryotic cells have a cell wall.
 Mycoplasma is the exception.

 Let’s clear up the concept of naked DNA.